jonstieg/00-Novel/Ice.md

 "No never," Arvin said.
 "I used to but then once a doctor told it was killing my retinal cells."

 "That sounds unligely," the doctor said.
 "More ligely corneal abbrations."
-She over articulated *corneal abbrations* and Arvin squirmed.
+She over-articulated *corneal abbrations* and Arvin squirmed.

 "Goddammit yuck," Arvin said.
 Excuse me.